 There’s no shortage of social collaboration software vendors.
 You can make the selection process easier by starting with the right “short list”.
-If you have less than 5,000 employees, start with the above list for SMB and mid-market organizations.
+If you have less than 5,000 employees, start with the above list for small and mid-market organizations.
 If you have 5,000+ users, engage the vendors above specializing in large enterprise deployments.

-Note this is based on number of users, not number of employees.
+Note this is based on number of users, not the number of employees.
 If you are a large organization, but your current needs for social collaboration are within a particular division with less than 5,000 users, one of the SMB/mid-market social collaboration software vendors will likely best meet your needs.
 Once you identify your short list of vendors, you can then narrow down the best Sharepoint alternatives for your organization based on your specific needs and requirements.